Headlocked

 ✽ ✽ ✽

-Italy…the news just gets worse.
-Prime Minister Conte announces a lockdown for Lombardy and fourteen other northern provinces.
-The commentators are already saying ‘too late’.
+Italy, the news just gets worse.
+Prime Minister Conte announces a lockdown for Lombardy and fourteen other northern provinces, the commentators are already saying ‘too late’.
+Milan is in lockdown and Italy is in the midst of pandemic panic.
 La Scala and the Duomo closed, the universities shut down, the supermarket shelves stripped bare.
-Milan is in lockdown, Italy is is on the brink of pandemic panic.
-The news had been leaked the day before, convincing thousands to abandon the northern provinces, storm the railway stations and scatter to all parts of the country, taking the virus with them.
-Soon there will be nowhere safe.
+News of the impending lockdown had been leaked the day before, convincing thousands to abandon the northern provinces and scatter to other parts of the country, taking the virus with them.
+It can’t be long before the entire country gets forced into lockdown, and then?

 ✽ ✽ ✽